 WARNING- A big trick in Italy is shady energy companies will send men door to door acting as if they represent your company.
 They ask to see your bills and come into the house, often trying to trick you into signing up for their company.
 Do not let them in, you can call the carabinieri because this is illegal.

-If you do not have autonomo heating, your heating will turn on usually in the morning, turning off mid-morning, then restarting in the evening.
+If you do not have autonomo heating, your heating will turn on usually in the morning, turn off mid-morning, and then restart in the evening.
 The bill will depend on your zone, but safe to say an average is about €100-150/month.
-These will be due monthly, but only for the months the heating is turned on so October- April in the north, November-March central Italy, and December- February more south.
+These will be due monthly, but only for the months the heating is turned on so October- April in the north, November – March in central Italy, and December- February more south.
 Here is the calendar divided by province to plan for where you live.

 Paying for garbage service is usually once a year, and shows up in the mail from your commune.
 The cost really depends on your location, plus how big your house is, plus how many people live there.
 They do a whole calculation to estimate your waste and therefore how much you should pay.
 However, if you are renting, sometimes the landlord may take care of it and just add the cost to your monthly costs.

 In Italy you have plenty of options for a SIM card provider, I talked a little about it in this last post.
 I personally use Iliad which is one of the cheapest, I pay €8 a month and get 50 GB, plus calls and texts, even to the US!
 Other providers include Vodafone, TIM, Windtre, and Ho.
 These providers have different offers every few months and are constantly changing but it is safe to say about €8 to €15 is the general range.

 The best way to choose is to find out who has the widest range of services around where you are living.
 So far with Iliad I have had very few problems with service.